5 Bruce Springsteen Quotes Every Retiree Should Live By

 Savin' Up, The End of the Road

-You can't put a number on your health, relationships, and happiness, which is what ultimately matters in retirement.
+You can't put a number on your health, relationships and happiness, which is what ultimately matters in retirement.
 You can have all the money in the world, but if your health is suffering or if you are all alone, wealth won't matter.
 Sure, we need to save to cover our bills, but not at the expense of actually living.

 That said, don't forget to account for longevity in your retirement planning.
-You could easily live twenty or thirty years out of the workforce, which requires a sizable nest egg.
+You could easily live 20 or 30 years out of the workforce, which requires a sizable nest egg.
 A longer life also increases the likelihood of needing long-term care at least once.
 Given the sheer cost, having a plan for how you’ll pay for it is vital — this guide on paying for long-term care can help.

 Even excluding long-term care, Fidelity Investments estimates that as of 2025, a 65-year-old retiree with Medicare will spend $172,500 in out-of-pocket health care expenses in their lifetime.
 You can see why it’s so important to have a financial plan that supports the one thing money can’t buy: more time.

-"All I do know is as we age the weight of our unsorted baggage becomes heavier... much heavier.
+"All I do know is as we age the weight of our unsorted baggage becomes heavier ... much heavier.
 With each passing year, the price of our refusal to do that sorting rises higher and higher."

-–Born to Run
+Born to Run

 Springsteen was discussing his own struggles with mental health in this excerpt from his autobiography, but his words hit home for many retirees.
 For the first time in decades, the noise of the 9-to-5 fades away, leaving you to stop and reflect.